-Travel soccer is a competitive soccer program designed to develop and improve player soccer skills at a higher competitive level.
+The travel soccer program offered by the LYSL is a competitive soccer program designed to develop and improve player soccer skills at a higher competitive level than recreational soccer.
 Teams generally have practice twice a week and games on the weekends.
-Teams are coached by licensed coaches and trained 1 night a week by Bruno Victal or a trainer from Brazilian Arts Soccer.
-Players are required to tryout for a team in their age group or a level that is competitive for them.
+Teams are coached by licensed volunteer coaches and trained 1 night a week by Bruno Victal or a trainer from Brazilian Arts Soccer.
+Players are required to tryout for a team in their age group or a level that is competitive for them – while the LYSL travel program is not a “premier” program, it is a competitive program and cuts based on skill or maturity level can be expected.
 Tryouts are held in the spring (early June) for the fall season and include the following spring season.
 The travel soccer commitment is for the entire year.

 How Tryouts Work?